davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/logging.md

-The `org.jgroups` Logger is used to log output from {pivotal-gemfire-name}'s message distribution and membership system.
+The `org.jgroups` Logger is used to log output from VMware GemFire's message distribution and membership system.
-{pivotal-gemfire-name} uses JGroups for membership and message distribution between peer members (nodes) in the cluster (distributed system).
+VMware GemFire uses JGroups for membership and message distribution between peer members (nodes) in the cluster (distributed system).
 By default, JGroups logs output at `WARN`.